snowflakedb/snowflake-ingest-java/README.md

 # Example

+## Snowpipe

+Check out `SnowflakeIngestBasicExample.java`

 ## Snowpipe Streaming

-Run File `SnowflakeStreamingIngestExample.java` which performs following operations.
+Run file `SnowflakeStreamingIngestExample.java` which performs following operations.
 1. Reads a JSON file which contains details regarding Snowflake Account, User, Role and Private Key.
 Take a look at `profile_streaming.json.example` for more details.
    1. [Here](https://docs.snowflake.com/en/user-guide/key-pair-auth.html#configuring-key-pair-authentication) are the steps required to generate a private key.
 2. Creates a `SnowflakeStreamingIngestClient` which can be used to open one or more Streaming Channels against a table.